The Women's Peace Crusade: Origins

-The outbreak of war caused a schism within the pre-war efforts for women's suffrage as individuals within the Suffrage movement took various stances with regards to the necessary morality of Great Britain entering the ever widening war footing that developed among neighbouring European Nations after the assassination of the Arch Duke Ferdinand on 28 June 1914.
+The outbreak of World War I caused a schism within the pre-war efforts for women's suffrage as individuals within the suffrage movement in the United Kingdom took various stances with regards to the necessary morality of Great Britain entering the ever widening war footing that developed among neighbouring European Nations after the assassination of the Archduke Franz Ferdinand on 28 June 1914.
 In the early aftermath of the British Government's Declaration of War, Emmeline Pankhurst, Leader of the Women's Social and Political Union (WSPU), and from her politically motivated decision to move to Paris, announced that, from this time, the WSPU should desist from its suffrage activities and concentrate their efforts in supporting the Government's War effort.

 Other women fervently disagreed with this stance.
-Women around Europe mobilised - against their respective Government's wishes - to convene the annual International Congress of Women in the Hague on 28 April 1915.
+Women around Europe mobilised – against their respective Government's wishes – to convene the annual International Congress of Women in the Hague on 28 April 1915.
 One hundred and ninety women applied for permission to attend by the British Government.
-Of these one hundred and sixty-six had their passports either refused of cancelled.
-The remaining twenty-four were considered to be non-militant and allowed to attend.
-The conference culminated in the creation of various anti-war projects such as 'The International Committee of Women for Permanent Peace' and the 'Women's International League' (WIL).
-Helen Crawfurd - an Independent Labour Party (ILP) representative and a lapsed member of WSPU - was the secretary of the Glasgow branch of the WIL.
+Of these, 166 had their passports either refused of cancelled.
+The remaining 24 were considered to be non-militant and allowed to attend.
+The conference culminated in the creation of various anti-war projects such as The International Committee of Women for Permanent Peace and the Women's International League (WIL).
+Helen Crawfurd – an Independent Labour Party (ILP) representative and a lapsed member of WSPU – was the secretary of the Glasgow branch of the WIL.
 Even within the Glasgow branch, class divisions became evident between the middle class and the working-class membership.
 Helen Crawfurd consequently singled herself, Agnes Dollan, Mary Barbour and, Mrs Ferguson out as the 'local propagandists' of the Glasgow ILP branch, and it was this coalition of women who went on to become founding members of the Women's Peace Crusade.

 The Women's Peace Crusade, sometimes referred to as the Women's Peace Negotiation Crusade, originated in Glasgow at a demonstration on 23 July 1916, which drew a crowd of 5,000 people.
 The demonstration had been organised by Helen Crawfurd, a working class feminist and socialist who had played a significant role in the Glasgow Rent Strike of 1915.
 The protest came after a letter was published in the Labour Leader condemning the women of Britain for not organising any protests against the war.
 The first meetings took place in Maryhill and Springburn, and subsequent activities included street meetings, marches, selling badges and distributing literature.